Eager loading and lazy loading in Laravel

 }

-And from the view, we reference the category, by default, Laravel uses the lazy loading technique to obtain the related data therefore, every time a query is made, an additional query will be made, from the list, we are obtaining the category and with this an additional query for each post on the page:
+And from the view, we reference the category, by default, Laravel uses the lazy loading technique to get the related data, therefore, every time a query is made, an additional query will be made, from the listing, we are getting the category and with this an additional query for each post on the page:

 resources\views\dashboard\post\index.blade.php